 counts, and is becoming increasingly involved with the Centre Regional Planning Commission.

 The projects we perform are an excellent opportunity to develop your resume.
 In the future, we

 plan to stay actively involved in the community by applying our resources as transportation engineers.

 We also have social events, such as Mt.
 Nittany hikes, pub trivia, and the occasional barbecue or bar social.
 These are great ways to get to know your fellow transportation enthusiasts and future colleagues!

 How to join

 Joining the Penn State ITE Student Chapter is simple.
 Tell any of the officers you wish to join either in person or by e-mail.
 Annual dues are currently $10, which helps pay for food/drink at meetings, club-sponsored trips, and other club benefits.
-Meetings are held every third Thursday in 110 Sackett at 6:00 pm.
-Like us on Facebook to be reminded of meetings.
+Meetings are held every third Thursday in Sackett Building at 6:30.
+Like us on Facebook and ask to join our mailing list to be reminded of meetings.